Ruwiki (Wikipedia fork): Public launch

 In January 2024, it was reported that Ruwiki would enter full public service on Monday, 15 January.
 Ruwiki confirmed the statements shortly thereafter, announcing the "end of beta testing on January 15, 2024".
-Public launch happened in June 24, 2023, following a heavy advertisement campaign in Russia.
+Public launch happened on 24 June 2023, following a heavy advertisement campaign in Russia.

 Similar projects

 There were other Russian encyclopedic projects advertised as an alternative to Wikipedia: an online portal to Great Russian Encyclopedia and a wiki (Znanie.wiki) by the Znanie Society ("Knowledge Society"), inherited from the Soviet times.

+Project 2026

+In 2026 Bloomberg reported Russian Project 2026 was creating a second Wikipedia style fake clone to train ChatGPT.

 Censorship

 According to Medeyko, Ruwiki is supposed to comply with both Russian legislation and the principle of presentation from a neutral point of view.
 It is claimed that the project does not have censorship, and the content can be devoted to any topic, as long as it does not violate the legislation of the Russian Federation.
 However, in the Internet community, the creation of Ruwiki was perceived as a "censored analogue of Wikipedia".
 It is noted that the essence of the Ruwiki concept is manifested in articles devoted to modern politics (primarily Russia's foreign policy).
 At the same time, the emphasis is shifted in the opposite direction from the Wikipedia articles.